Outlook - 21 April 2026

 Symbolic Management Governance, Strategy, and Institutions

-English | ISBN: 0198792050 | 2020 | 272 pages | EPUB | 1053 KB
+English | ISBN: 0198792050 | | 272 pages | | 1053 KB

-The theory of symbolic management reveals a pervasive pattern of ‘symbolic decoupling’ – a separation between appearances and reality – at every level of the governance system.
-At each level the processes of governance are less efficient or effective than they appear; from interpersonal relations within organizations such as those between CEOs and directors, top managers and lower-level employees, to relations between firm leaders and external stakeholders such as journalists and security analysts.
+The theory of symbolic management reveals a pervasive pattern of 'symbolic decoupling' - a separation between appearances and reality - at every level of the governance system.
+At each level the of governance are less efficient or than they appear; from interpersonal relations within organizations such as those between CEOs and directors, top managers and lower-level employees, to relations between firm leaders and external stakeholders such as journalists and security analysts.
 There is even a separation between appearances and reality at the level of the governance system itself.

 Read more